 Lease vs Buy a Car

-It's a common dilemma with automotive consumers: lease versus buy — to lease or buy a car — which is better?
+It's a common question for anyone considering leasing: lease versus buy — which is better?

 So what is the answer?